Dina Reviews: The Disney Animated Canon

 • Sleeping Beauty (1959)

 It’s a bit of a thing with the early princess movies that… they’re less about the princesses themselves and more about the side characters.
 Snow White was more about the dwarfs, Cinderella was more about the mice, and Sleeping Beauty is pretty much ALL about the fairies.
 Aurora and Prince Phillip are mostly just pawns in the battle between the fairies, and the other humans are mostly comic relief.
 Luckily the fairies are strong enough characters that they easily carry the movie.
+Maleficent is one of the most iconic Disney villains ever and the three good fairies all burst with personality and charm.

 TRANSITION AGE